zkatz100/dsc650-big-data-portfolio/nifi/README.md

 **HDFS path:** `/studentData`

-Explain where NiFi writes the dataset and how the destination is used by the next stage of the pipeline.
+The NiFi flow saved the data as a csv file in the HDFS file system.
+Later in this project, Hive, HBase, and Spark will be able to access the data saved in that directory.

 ## Execution Evidence